Blog post

 And even though it’s only taking a couple of minutes - those add up every week.
 Especially when you’re planning on growing your business.
 Those minutes could quickly turn into hours, becoming a part-time job.
 Why not automate those things right from the start, sparing you time now instead of later?

 That’s what an e-commerce engine is all about!
-Automating those repetitive tasks is a must for any e-commerce business that has ambitions to scale or wants to reduce their current bloated operational costs.
+Automating those repetitive tasks is a must for any e-commerce business that has ambitions to scale or wants to reduce its current bloated operational costs.

 Without an e-commerce engine, you’ll probably have to invest in people to handle those repetitive tasks at some point.
 Those will be costing you a pretty penny - and they’ll leave room for errors, increasing the time spent even more.